rabbibotton/clog/QLOT.md

 (qlot:install)
 ```

-To work on your project using your qlot quicklisp cd to your dir (example
+To work on your project using your qlot quicklisp, cd to your dir (example
 ~/projects/qtest ) and run
 sbcl with: